3D Printing Powder: What is it & How is it Used?

 How is 3D Printing Powder Used?

-3D printing powder is mainly used in powder bed-based 3D printing technologies such as powder bed fusion, binder jetting.
+3D printing powder is mainly used in powder bed-based 3D printing technologies such as powder bed fusion, and binder jetting.
 The key principle of these technologies is to build the components layer by layer by using 3D printing powder.
 With this layer-by-layer process, we can make more complicated and customized products compared to traditional technologies.

 A roller/recoater takes the powder (usually metal or polymer spherical powder such as spherical titanium powder) from the delivery system and spreads an even thin layer on the base plate.
 Then, a laser beam selectively fuses powder.
 A thin layer is produced and then the build platform will move down by a layer’s distance and the delivery system will move up by a layer’s distance to continue the repeated steps.
 This is called powder bed fusion.